NormalNvim/NormalNvim/README.md

 ## Credits
 Originally it took AstroVim as base.
 But implements [this VIM config](https://github.com/Zeioth/vim-zeioth-config).
 Code has been simplified while retaining its core features.

+## TODOS
+* The plugins vim-doxygen and vim-typedoc are not compatible with windows yet.
+Is it planned to re-write them on lua with windows support, but in the meantime if you are on windows, please don't use them.